EOSIO/welcome/docs/30_getting-started-guide/20_local-development-environment/40_start-nodeos-keosd.md

 ---
-content_title: "Initialise keosd and nodeos"
+content_title: "Start keosd and nodeos"
-link_text: "Initialise keosd and nodeos"
+link_text: "Start keosd and nodeos"
 ---

-To develop smart contracts you need to test smart contracts.
-To do this requires deploying smart contracts to a blockchain.
-In the [configuration guides](../../35_eosio-guides/20_configuration-guides) we discuss some of the options.
-In this section we show you some command lines for running [Nodeos](../../glossary/index#nodeos) and [Keosd.](../../glossary/index#keosd)
+Once you have built your smart contract deploy it to a blockchain for testing.
+In the [configuration guides](../../30_getting-started-guide/10_system-setup/20_configuration-guides.md) we discuss two local blockchain options.
+In this section we show you the commands for running [Nodeos](../../glossary/index#nodeos) and [Keosd.](../../glossary/index#keosd)

 ### Starting keosd